How To Become a Life Coach

 Life coaching is a lucrative and rewarding career field that is growing by the year.
 There is a lot of information out there about the life coaching profession, and it can be difficult to know where to start.

-5 Steps to Becoming a Life Coach
+5 Steps on How to Become a Life Coach

 Step One: Assess Your Personality Traits and Skills